Chaitalykundu/Web-Development/03-JavaScript/01-Basic/02-Variable/Theory/01-var.md

 # `var` Keyword

-`var` is one of the ways to declare variables in JavaScript
+`var` is one of the ways to declare variables in JavaScript.

 The `var` keyword is used in all JavaScript code **before ES6** (from 1995 to 2015).